kollenl/training-r-intro/5-Plotting/readme.md

 The box shows the interquartile range (IQR), with the bold line indicating the median of the ozone values.
 The horizontal lines at the end of the dotted line are the min and max ozone values within a certain range from the box (specifically, 1.5 times the IQR).
-If a value falls outside that range, it will be reprsented by a point (the default point type is a circle).
-Overall, the plot gives an idea of where the middle half of the values are, and if there are extreme values beyond that.
+If a value falls outside that range, it will be represented by a point (the default point type is a circle).
+Overall, the plot gives an idea of where the middle half of the values are, and if there are extreme values on either side of the distribution.

 The benefit of supplying a data frame to the `data` argument is to break the data up into groups and display each group in a box plot.
 If a data frame is used, then